-This tutorial explains how to install the latest version of Zimbra on an Ubuntu Xenial server.
+With this tutorial you learn how to install the latest version of Zimbra on an Ubuntu Xenial server.

 - You have an Ubuntu Xenial server